w00zla/avorion-findstation/README.md

 - default: player

-### Performance tweaking:
+### Performance tweaking
-If your searches are too slow or performance cost of searches is too high then you can modify some of the configs to tune the behavior (use `/findstationconfig` for this):
+If your searches are too slow or performance cost of searches is too high then you can modify some of the configs to tune the behavior (use `/findstationconfig` for this).

 __*framesectorloads*__:
 - defines the maximum number of searched/loaded sector files per frame (quite like "file reads per frame")